plutext/neo4vertx/README.md

     {
       "mode": "embedded",      # embedded, embedded-with-gui, remote
-      "path": "/var/graph",    # the path where to store the database "base_address": "graph"  # the vertx base address of the module }
+      "path": "/var/graph",    # the path where to store the database "baseAddress": "graph"   # the vertx base address of the module }